 Trent Hiles is working on the creation of a multi-sensory ‘micro-gallery’ that will offer the individual an intimate experience of the demolition of the Police building through still and moving images, sound recordings, movement, and smell.
 The vision is to locate the small structure as near to the original site as possible and it will feature elements of a whare – a pou topped by a koruru, and maihi.
 Whakaraupo Carving Studio’s tohunga whakairo Caine Tauwhare (Ngāi Tahu) is assisting to develop the elements from te ao Māori.

-Support has come from Matapopore in guiding the project through these two parts, to ensure the tikanga of Ngāi Tūāhuriri is honoured and acknowledged appropriately.
+Support has come from Matapopore in guiding the project through the opening, to ensure the tikanga of Ngāi Tūāhuriri is honoured and acknowledged appropriately.

-Contributors continue to join the project.
-Most recently artist and graphic designer Jen McBride of Jn Creative, who is working on the logo design and print material, and we are fortunate to have support from Dr Johnson Witehira in the use of his font Whakarare for some of the text.
+Other contributors include artist and graphic designer Jen McBride of Jn Creative, who has worked on the logo design and print material, and Dr Johnson Witehira in allowing us the use of his font Whakarare for some of the text.